VAISAKH-SRIRAM/OSTENSIBLE-PAINTING-USING-HAND-MOTION-AND-COMPUTER-VISION-BASED-ON-OPENCV/README.md

 > Based on OpenCV

-> set_color_range.py allows to set the color range required to detect the object to be tracked

-> paint.py tracks the object its color was set and enables the painting
+--> paint.py tracks the object its color will be set and enables the painting

 # Collaborators